eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/consumeData.md

 ```

 :::info
-Currently the response for this curl commoand is
+Currently the response for this curl command is

 ```json
 {